 |

-While ordinary conversations can use the words "theory" and "hypothesis" nonchalantly, science has strict limits on the use of those terms.
+While ordinary conversations can use the words "theory" and "hypothesis" nonchalantly, the fields of science, and especially physics, has strict limits on the use of those terms.

 |